 The Observatory, Grand Central

 For the ultimate romantic date go to the Observatory on the top level of the Grand Central Hotel.
 This sky-high 23rd-floor bar is the tallest in Ireland, and it offers stunning panoramic views.
 Choose a handcrafted cocktail (each are named after places in Belfast) and relax with the twinkling backdrop of the city’s lights.

 Wander down the picturesque Joy’s Entry to Henrys, where you can enjoy live traditional music and relax with a few drinks in its cosy interior.
 The building has a rich history, having been a pub for over 100 years and being named after historic Belfast figure Henry Joy McCracken.

 Built in 1720, Kelly’s Cellars has changed very little in 200 years and still has most of its original features.
 With traditional live music, pints of Guinness and a distinctly Irish charm, it’s a unique venue for date night drinks.

 Enjoy delicious cocktails and craft beers in Sweet Afton, an elegant bar in Belfast’s Linen Quarter.
 With a cosy setting and live retro soul background music on Friday, Saturday and Sunday, it’s an ideal spot to unwind on a weekend date night.

-Cocktail Class at Havana Bank Square
+Cocktails at Havana Bank Square

 Havana Bank Square’s Cocktail Masterclass is fast becoming one of the restaurant’s most popular attractions.
 Get together with your other half and learn how to create impressive cocktails you can recreate for dinner parties.

-Cookery Class at James St
+Cookery School at James St

 Need to hone your kitchen skills?
 Take a cookery class at James St together and learn to how to make everything from Italian to vegetarian dishes.
 Classes are suitable for all skills levels and start at just £25 per person.